YuvalArtzi19/tzofim-1/memory-bank/activeContext.md

 ## 🤔 Active Decisions & Considerations

 - **Known Issues:**
-  - Signup and login functionality for newly signed-up users is not working correctly.
-This needs to be investigated and fixed in the next task.
+  - ~~Signup and login functionality for newly signed-up users is not working correctly.~~ *Fixed by implementing a global auth provider and adding redirection after login/signup.*
-  - Fixed a syntax error in SignupForm.tsx that was causing build failures (extra closing div tag).
+  - ~~Fixed a syntax error in SignupForm.tsx that was causing build failures (extra closing div tag).~~ *Resolved.*

 - **Technology Choices:** Database choice deferred.
 Proceeding with mock data for authentication.
 Still using React/Next.js and Node.js/Express as planned.
 - **Directory Structure:** Deciding on the optimal monorepo or separate repo structure.
 Starting with a simple top-level `client` and `server` directory structure within this workspace.